heqin-zhu/structRFM/README.md

 <!-- vim-markdown-toc -->

+## Overview
-## Abstract
+### Abstract
 RNA language models have achieved strong performance across diverse downstream tasks by leveraging large-scale sequence data.
 However, RNA function is fundamentally shaped by its hierarchical structure, making the integration of structural information into pretraining essential.
 Existing methods often depend on noisy structural annotations or introduce task-specific biases, limiting model generalizability.
 Here, we introduce structRFM, a structure-guided RNA foundation model that is pretrained by implicitly incorporating large-scale base pairing interactions and sequence data via a dynamic masking ratio to balance nucleotide-level and structure-level masking. structRFM learns joint knowledge of sequential and structural data, producing versatile representations-including classification-level, sequence-level, and pairwise matrix features-that support broad downstream adaptations. structRFM ranks top models in zero-shot homology classification across fifteen biological language models, and sets new benchmarks for secondary structure prediction, achieving F1 scores of 0.873 on ArchiveII and 0.641 on bpRNA-TS0 dataset. structRFM further enables robust and reliable tertiary structure prediction, with consistent improvements in both 3D accuracy and extracted 2D structures.
-In functional tasks such as internal ribosome entry site identification, structRFM achieves a 49\% performance gain.
+In functional tasks such as internal ribosome entry site identification, structRFM achieves a 49% performance gain.
 These results demonstrate the effectiveness of structure-guided pretraining and highlight a promising direction for developing multi-modal RNA language models in computational biology.

+### Key Achievements
+- **Zero-shot homology classification**: Top-ranked among 15 biological language models.
+- **Secondary structure prediction**: Sets new state-of-the-art performances.
+- **Tertiary structure prediction**: Derived method **Zfold** improves RNA Puzzles accuracy by **19%** over AlphaFold3.
+- **Functional inference**: Boosts F1 score by **49%** on IRES identification.

 ## Installation
 ### Requirements